corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

     `./cenm identity-manager config set-admin-address -a=identity-manager:5053`

 3. Set the Identity Manager config.
-This command returns a **Zone token** which you should pass to your [Angel service](angel-service):
+This command returns a **Zone token** which you should pass to your [Angel Service](angel-service):

     `./cenm identity-manager config set -f config/identitymanager.conf --zone-token`